 US Senate Rejects Democrat-Sponsored Government Funding Bill

-WASHINGTON (Sputnik) - The US Senate on Wednesday again rejected the Republican-sponsored stopgap government funding bill as the shutdown entered its eighth day.
+WASHINGTON (Sputnik) – The Republican-controlled US Senate on Thursday voted to reject the US government funding bill, proposed by the Democrats.

-Fifty-four senators supported the bill, while 45 voted against it.
-Sixty votes are required for the bill to pass in the Senate.
+During the vote, fewer than 60 senators supported the bill, which means the bill was rejected.

-Earlier in the day, the Democrat-sponsored bill also failed to pass in the Senate.